NIS-Qostanai-Touhou-Doujin-Circle/AI-units-platform/docs/c0st1nus.md

 ### Data Retrieval
 - [ ] `GET /tasks/{id}` - Get a single task
 	- [ ] Response should include all task fields and a list of its assignees from `task_assignments`.
-- [ ] `GET /projects/{projectId}/tasks` - Get all tasks for a project
+	- [ ] Response should contain first-level related subtasks
-  - [ ] Returns a flat list of all tasks associated with a `project_id`.
+- [ ] `GET /task/project/{id}` - Returns root task of the project and related to it subtasks
-  - [ ] The frontend will be responsible for building the tree/board structure from this list.
+	- [ ] Only first-level related subtasks returned

 ### Movement & Status Changes
 - [ ] `PATCH /tasks/{id}/status` - Change task status (for simple clicks)